-You are cordially invited to attend the Annual Meeting of Stockholders of PFSweb, Inc. (the "Company"), which will be held at TPC Craig Ranch, McKinney, Texas, on Friday, June 4, 2010 at 10:00 a.m. (local time).
+You are cordially invited to attend the Annual Meeting of Stockholders of PFSweb, Inc. (the "Company"), which will be held at TPC Craig Ranch, McKinney, Texas, on Friday, June 10, 2011 at 10:00 a.m. (local time).

-At the Annual Meeting, stockholders will be asked to (i) elect one director, (ii) approve amendments to the Company's Non-Employee Director Stock Option and Retainer Plan and (iii) ratify the appointment of Grant Thornton LLP as the Company's independent auditors.
+At the Annual Meeting, stockholders will be asked to (i) elect two directors and (ii) ratify the appointment of Grant Thornton LLP as the Company's independent auditors.
 Information about these matters is contained in the attached Proxy Statement.